pyjarrett/OMSCS_Survival_Guide/README.md

 to get derivations or a better grip on the math.
 The Hedge Fund book for ML4T has been my only "required" textbook.

-Notable Exceptions to the "Required Only" Rule: The [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844/) and [Sipser](https://www.amazon.com/Introduction-Theory-Computation-Michael-Sipser/dp/113318779X) algorithm books for CCA (Computability, Complexity, and Algorithms).
+Notable Exceptions to the "Required Only" Rule: ~~The [CLRS](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844/) and [Sipser](https://www.amazon.com/Introduction-Theory-Computation-Michael-Sipser/dp/113318779X) algorithm books for CCA (Computability, Complexity, and Algorithms).~~  CCA doesn't exist anymore and has been replaced by Graduate Algorithms.
+CLRS is still a great book to have.
 I would highly recommend Thrun's [Probabilistic robotics book](https://www.amazon.com/Probabilistic-Robotics-Intelligent-Autonomous-Agents/dp/0262201623/) though if you can afford it, and want to really understand the math behind